 Eating in Jurong

 Started from the bottom, now we here.
 Jurong used to be a quiet residential district, but it has really come into it’s own in recent years.
-Everything new and exciting is starting to pop up around the mega malls like JEM, West Gate, Big Box and JCube.
-While the flash new malls are attracting all the attention these days, we want to bring you back to the humble coffee shops.
-Here are 10 stalls in Jurong you will never get tired of:
+Everything new and exciting is starting to pop up around the mega malls like JEM, West Gate, and JCube.
+While the flashy new malls are attracting all the attention these days, we want to bring you back to the humble coffee shops.
+Here are 9 stalls in Jurong you will never get tired of:

 2. Boon Lay Power Nasi Lemak

 Everyone I’ve talked to while researching this guide has pointed me to the Boon Lay Power Nasi Lemak ($3.50).
 Even people from the East are willing to travel over to the other end of Singapore for this.
 Yes it’s that worth it!

 The stall opens at 5pm daily, so be prepared to join a snaking long queue if you go any later.
 With the constant flow of customers, their ingredients are always freshly cooked on the spot.
 So you can be sure they’ve got piping hot chicken wings, fish, eggs and steaming plates of rice readily available.
 What stood out was the sambal chili they made themselves, it adds a punch to the whole dish.
 Don’t forget to add on their otah ($1) to enjoy the full Power Nasi Lemak experience!

 3. Yun Sheng Hokkien Mee